 Please also note the key is case sensitive, this means that upper and lower case keys will affect the outcome.
 It would also be a good idea to write down the key and all related wireless security settings.

-No Change - If you chose this option, wireless security configuration will not change!
+- No change - If you choose this option, wireless security configuration will not change!
 These settings are only for basic wireless parameters.
-For advanced settings, please refer to Section 4.6: "Wireless".
+For advanced settings, please refer to Section 4.6: "Wireless". - 6.
+Click Finish to complete the Quick Setup.